wooseokyi/PowerApps-Samples/ai-builder/starter-kit/customer-satisfaction/README.md

     the solution page.
 3. Identify the flow to configure and select the “…” left of the flow’s display name.
-4. In the popup dialog window select “Edit” to open the flow editor.
+4. In the popup dialog window select **Edit** to open the flow editor.

 ![Flow checker](media/flow-checker.png "Flow checker menu option")